Bill Alfonso: Independent promotions (2001–present)

 Since the closing of ECW, Alfonso has appeared in several independent promotions.
 He worked one match in Xtreme Pro Wrestling as a referee.
 He has also worked in Elite Wrestling Entertainment as a referee and a manager, as well as managing wrestlers in Squared Circle Wrestling and Pro Wrestling Unplugged.
 In May 2007, he made his first appearance with Women's Extreme Wrestling, where he serves as a manager and as commissioner.

-On December 18, 2021, Alfonso wrestled against Ziggy Haim in an intergender match for Absolute Intense Wrestling in Cleveland, Ohio in which Haim won.
+On December 18, 2021, Alfonso wrestled against Ziggy Haim in an intergender match for Absolute Intense Wrestling in Cleveland, Ohio, in which Haim won.

+He lost to former ECW foe Tod Gordon at Battleground Championship Wrestling in Philadelphia on December 17, 2022.

+On April 5, 2024, Alfonso defeated Joel Gertner at Battleground Championship Wrestling in Philadelphia.

 Other media

 In October 2002, fellow manager Missy Hyatt sued Alfonso in a case televised on Judge Mathis.
 She accused Alfonso of damaging her Porsche and was awarded $500.

-Personal life

-Alfonso's cousin David Sierra also enjoyed a long career in the ring, including a stint in WCW as Fidel Sierra, where he is remembered for a controversial feud with "Hacksaw" Jim Duggan.
-Contrary to popular belief, Alfonso is not related to Mike Awesome with whom he spent time with in ECW.
-The confusion is thought to have stemmed from the fact that Awesome's real surname was Alfonso.
+Alfonso also had other run-ins with the law, being arrested for a stolen rental vehicle in Georgia, DUI and possession of cocaine in Tampa, violation of probation and testing positive for heroin.
+Alfonso served jail time in Tampa for the vop charges.
+He also found himself in trouble with the Tampa police for other charges throughout the early 2000's contributed from a heroin addiction.